NTRCodes/meraki_netbox/QUICK_START.md

 # Sync a specific organization
 python3 setup_and_sync.py --org 551485

+# Sync only VLANs/subnets (skip IP addresses)
+python3 setup_and_sync.py --no-sync-ips

+# Sync only DHCP reservations (skip active client IPs)
+python3 setup_and_sync.py --no-sync-clients
 ```

+## 🆕 New IP Address Synchronization Features

+The sync now includes **IP address synchronization** in addition to VLANs and subnets:

+- **DHCP Reservations**: Static IP assignments from Meraki
+- **Active Client IPs**: Currently connected devices with their IP addresses
+- **Automatic Subnet Detection**: IPs are automatically associated with the correct subnets
+- **DNS Name Sanitization**: Device names are cleaned for NetBox compatibility

 That's it!
 The setup scripts handle everything else automatically. 🎉